UPDATE: A Guide to Legal Research in Bosnia and Herzegovina

 The object of the Centers is to ensure, under the supervision of the High Judicial and Prosecutorial Council of Bosnia and Herzegovina, that training programs for judges and prosecutors are designed and implemented in light of the main requirements established for the exercise of judicial and prosecutorial duties, such as competence and impartiality.
 Education provided by both centers follows the principles of life-long learning as well.
 Both centers provide education for judges and prosecutors and they are not obliged to educate other professionals, although they can provide certain forms of education for others as well.
 Annual minimum of education for judges and prosecutors is determined by High Judicial and Prosecutorial Council of Bosnia and Herzegovina.
 Centers issue certificates regarding the fulfillment of annual minimum of education for judges and prosecutors.

-The most important libraries of the country met a terrible fate during the war, when they faced awful pyres aimed at their intentional destruction.
+The most important libraries of the country faced a terrible fate during the war, when they were subject to awful pyres aimed at their intentional destruction.

 In June 1992, the National and University Library of Bosnia and Herzegovina was one of the first buildings attacked with shells and fire which, as a result, brought devastation to our national and cultural heritage, our history and literacy.

-The same destiny caught, among many others, the Library of the Oriental Institute and fond of one of the oldest libraries in the country, Gazi Husrev Bey’s Library (1537) was relocated for safety reasons.
-These libraries were not only temples of the word, but of architecture as well.
+The same destiny happened to, among many others, the Library of the Oriental Institute and collections of one of the oldest libraries in the country, Gazi Husrev Bey’s Library (1537) was relocated for safety reasons.
+These libraries were temples of architecture in the world.
 The National and University Library was settled in the building of the old city hall, which had been built in the period between 1892 through 1894, and officially inaugurated for use in 1896.
-After World War II, the National and University Library was founded (1945) and located in this building; however, in light of the destruction which it met, the building is currently in the very final phase of the reconstruction.
+After World War II, the National and University Library was founded (1945) and located in this building.
 It is difficult to give precise information addressing what we managed to save from our collections in an article of this kind.
 That said, the truth is that the complete information infrastructure was destroyed.

 One could trace interesting trends in past few years.
 Buildings of destroyed libraries are being reconstructed.
-Reconstruction of the Building of the City Hall where National and University Library was located is in its final phase and it should be open in the end of April 2014.
-Most probably reconstructed building will have different purposes; they will host city government, collections of old and rare books, exhibition halls etc.
+Reconstruction of the Building of the City Hall where National and University Library was located is done, but, as it seems now, it won’t be used as a home of National and University Library.

 Ceremonious opening of the new building of Gazi Husrev Bey’s Library took place on January 15, 2014.
 Building of a completely new University Library of the University in Sarajevo is planed.
 At the same time, National Museum of Bosnia and Herzegovina, which had been founded in 1888, was closed in 2012 due political reasons which caused lack of financing in past twenty years.
 Same destiny threatens six institutions of culture more, among which is National and University Library of B&H as well.
 Now one could say that vital cultural institutions have been dealing with difficulties over decades.

-In spite of the tragedy it met and insecure present it faces, the National and University Library has been turned to future use and does its best to serve the needs of its clients.
+In spite of the tragedy and uncertain present, the National and University Library focuses on the future and does its best to serve the needs of its clients.
 It carries the load of the modernization of B&H’s library system; it organizes trainings for librarians, researchers and others; it conducts research programs; and it pursues its publishing activities.
-The Journal Bosniaca is one of the most important periodicals published by the National and University Library of Bosnia and Herzegovina.
+The Journal Bosniaca and BH bibliography are among the most important publications published by the National and University Library of Bosnia and Herzegovina.

 The application of COBISS (Co-operative Online Bibliographic System & Services) is among the efforts launched to support the B&H information and library system.
 This system is developed and owned by the Institute of Information Science Maribor, Slovenia, and is used by various libraries in the region.
 In case you would like to get an online introduction to the B&H libraries which are in this system as well as their collections, please visit the virtual library of B&H.